fusioncharts/dev_centre_docs/getting-started/angular/angular/working-with-events-using-angular.md

 ---
-title: Working with Events | FusionCharts
+title: Working with Events in Angular | FusionCharts
 description: Harness the potential of JavaScript events to trigger specific actions & enhance your chart's functionality.
 Explore our in-depth article to discover more!
 heading: Working with Events
 ---